paragchaudhuri/cs475-tutorials/Tutorial_00/README.md

 # include <GLFW/glfw3.h> // GLFW helper library
 ```

 GLFW is a utility library for OpenGL.
-As explained in class, OpenGL is a very bare-bones library, and it does not concern itself with the creation and management of windows.
-As far as it is concerned, it is your job as a programmer to set up windows and manage their dimensions and so on.
-It only cares about having someplace that it can draw into.
+OpenGL is a very bare-bones library, and it does not concern itself with the creation and management of windows.
+As far as it is concerned, it is the job of a programmer to set up windows and manage their dimensions and so on.
+It only cares about having someplace that it can draw onto.

 This is where GLFW comes in.
 It makes the job of creating and managing windows easy.
 It also helps in receiving input from the keyboard, mouse buttons and even joysticks.